kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 The script simply executes a set of predefined commands.
 No user interaction is required except for the creation of a public address.

-Please note that we will be using `pprint` and `vars` to print to screen, this is not the most elegant way to do it and we'll make changes to our SDK soon (and then we'll update this tutorial).

 ### The basics
 With the Kin SDK for Python installed you can create the simple `main.py` script.
 Let's import `kin`.